nnmer/tmp-test/readme.md

-start learning about the tile-matching / match-three topics there are different "complexities" that can be used in real game, some of them are: valuing longer chains higher, looking for combos.
-In the test this can ignore, focus only on matching-three
+Start learning about the tile-matching / match-three topics.

+There are different "complexities" that can be used in real game, some of them are: valuing longer chains higher, looking for combos.
+In the test this can ignore, focus only on matching-three.

 okay, checked the puzzle&dragons game, there are horizontal & vertical matches, 3 and more matches, combos etc.